Topic Cluster

 FERC approved ISO-NE's capacity market redesign on March 30, 2026.
 The 3-year-forward FCM is replaced by a prompt Annual Capacity Auction held ~1 month before delivery.
 Only commercially operating resources may participate.
 First implementation 2028/2029.
 Suppliers avoid fixed-price quotes past June 2028.

-Electric Choice 2026: Which States Let Businesses Switch Electricity Providers & How Much You Can Save
+Electric Choice 2026: Which States Let Businesses Switch Electricity Providers and Compare Supply Offers

 18 states + DC offer electric choice in 2026.
-Commercial businesses save 10-18% vs default utility rates.
-State-by-state deregulation guide with average ¢/kWh rates and step-by-step switching process.
+State-by-state deregulation guide with average ¢/kWh rates, default-utility comparison framework, supplier-contract caveats, and step-by-step switching process.

-Average Commercial Electricity Rates by State: 2026 Benchmark (Verified EIA Data)
+Average Commercial Electricity Rates by State: 2026 Benchmark With Current EIA Update

 ISO-NE March 2026: Real-Time LMPs Spike to $195/MWh as Loads Exceed Forecasts